geoffcarlier/BirdNET-Pixel/README.md

 # BirdNET-Pixel
-An Ubuntu Touch Pixel 3a port for the BirdNET-Pi project for mobile detection
+An Ubuntu Touch Pixel 3a port for the BirdNET-Pi project (https://github.com/mcguirepr89/BirdNET-Pi) for mobile bird detection.

 This project uses the work created within BirdNET-Pi installed on a mobile phone.